 Exhibit D: The Jinrou Battle

-With his observational skills it only took Tachibana 25 minutes to understand who were the two Jinrou in the game.
+With his observational skills it only took Tachibana 25 minutes to understand who were the two Jinro in the game.
 Little details didn’t escape from his field of view and that was what earned him quick eliminations in both instances of the game as both Jinros knew that he was going to unmasked them quickly.

 Friendship with Satoshi Hino

-Tachibana is well know for his teasing demeanour.
+Tachibana is well know for his teasing demeanor.
 Satoshi Hino is often the main target of teasing.

 On the outdoor training grounds Tachibana took the chance as soon as Satoshi turned around, to shoot him several times.